 OCH is Go!

 The Cromwell community are coming together to help our horticulture industry get through a tough time.
-The pandemic has caused a severe labour shortage and there’s a bumper crop ripening on the trees right now.
+The pandemic caused a severe labour shortage at the start of cherry season and there was a bumper crop ripening on the trees right.
 This industry provides liveihoods for many locals, is at the heart of Cromwell’s identity and is worth millions to the economy.

 Cromwellians have a reputation for pitching in, looking after each other and getting stuff done so we know we can sort this and get through it together!
 Get in touch if you have more ideas on what we can all do.